 Fire Operations Plans 2012

-The VNPA has made a number of submissions to proposed planned burning operations to be carried out over the next three years.
+The VNPA made a number of submissions to proposed planned burning operations to be carried out three years through to 2015.

 We argue that 5% statewide burn target confounds good fire planning, and in some cases significantly affects biodiversity.
 We also point out that the Department of Sustainability and Environment is not providing enough information to the public to allow informed comment on planned burning operations.

 Victoria's fuel reduction burning history

 Official reports of planned burning on public land in Victoria go back to the 1930s.
 They show that the statewide target recommended by the Bushfires Royal Commission is unprecedented in Victoria's history.

 Royal Commission into the 2009 fires